 Virtual network: Specify when you want to override the default routing within a virtual network.
 See Routing example, for an example of why you might create a route with the Virtual network hop type.

 Internet: Specify when you want to explicitly route traffic destined to an address prefix to the Internet, or if you want traffic destined for Azure services with public IP addresses kept within the Azure backbone network.

-You cannot specify VNet peering or VirtualNetworkServiceEndpoint as the next hop type in user-defined routes.
+You can't specify VNet peering or VirtualNetworkServiceEndpoint as the next hop type in user-defined routes.
 Routes with the VNet peering or VirtualNetworkServiceEndpoint next hop types are only created by Azure, when you configure a virtual network peering, or a service endpoint.

-Service Tags for user-defined routes (Preview)
+Service Tags for user-defined routes

-- Regional tags (eg. Storage.EastUS, AppService.AustraliaCentral)
+- Regional tags (for example, Storage.EastUS, AppService.AustraliaCentral)

-- Top level tags (eg. Storage, AppService)
+- Top level tags (for example, Storage, AppService)

-- AzureCloud regional tags (eg. AzureCloud.canadacentral, AzureCloud.eastasia)
+- AzureCloud regional tags (for example, AzureCloud.canadacentral, AzureCloud.eastasia)

 - The AzureCloud tag

-To use this feature specify a Service Tag name for the address prefix parameter in route table commands.
-For example, in Powershell you can create a new route to direct traffic sent to an Azure Storage IP prefix to a virtual appliance by using:
+To use this feature, specify a Service Tag name for the address prefix parameter in route table commands.
+For example, in PowerShell you can create a new route to direct traffic sent to an Azure Storage IP prefix to a virtual appliance by using: